Message-Passing Algorithms: Reparameterizations and Splittings

 \subsection{Global Optimality}

-We now extend the approach of the previous section to show that there are choices of the vector $c$ that guarantee the global optimality of any unique estimate produced from admissible and min-consistent beliefs.
-As before, suppose $b$ is a vector of admissible beliefs for the function $f$.
-If $f$ can be written as a conical combination of the beliefs, then we can lower bound the optimal value of the objective function as follows:
+We now extend the approach of the previous section to show that there are choices of the vector $c$ that guarantee the global optimality of any unique estimate produced from $c$-admissible and min-consistent beliefs.
+As before, suppose $b$ is a vector of $c$-admissible beliefs for the function $f$.
+If $f$ can be written as a conical combination of the beliefs for some vector $d$, then we can lower bound the optimal value of the objective function as

 This analysis provides us with our first global optimality result.
-We note that the following theorem also appears as Theorem 1 in \cite{weissconv}, and Theorem 2 in \cite{waintree} provides a similar proof for the TRMP algorithm. \begin{theorem} Let $b$ be a vector of admissible and min-consistent beliefs for the function $f$ with a corresponding weighting vector of non-zero real numbers, $c$, such that $f$ can be written as a conical combination of the beliefs.
-If the beliefs admit a unique estimate, $x^*$, then $x^*$ minimizes the objective function. \end{theorem} \begin{proof} Choose $x\in\mathcal{X}^n$.
-Using Definition \ref{def:conical} and Lemma \ref{uniq}, we can write
+We note that the following theorem also appears as Theorem 1 in \cite{weissconv}, and Theorem 2 in \cite{waintree} provides a similar proof for the TRMP algorithm. \begin{theorem} Let $b$ be a vector of $c$-admissible and min-consistent beliefs for the function $f$ such that $f$ can be written as a conical combination of the beliefs.
+If the beliefs are locally decodable to $x^*$, then $x^*$ minimizes the objective function. \end{theorem}